Governance Statement

 Regular and detailed reporting ensures that the Academic Board maintains high academic standards and responds to sector changes effectively.
 By reviewing and reporting on key areas such as programme approvals, research ethics, and academic quality, the Board supports the School in staying competitive and upholding its academic reputation.
 The structured reporting process facilitates thorough evaluation and informed decision-making by the Board of Governors.

-Audit Committee Rule
+Rule

-Quality and Audit Committee: Meetings and Reports
+Quality, Compliance, and Audit Committee: Meetings and Reports

-The Quality and Audit Committee meets in week 8 of each semester, a total of three times a year, in line with the Board of Governors’ meetings.
+The Quality, Compliance, and Audit Committee meets in week 8 of each semester, a total of three times a year, in line with the Board of Governors’ meetings.
 These sessions align with financial quarters and regulatory reporting cycles, allowing the Committee to provide timely updates on risk management, internal controls, and financial integrity.
 This ensures that the Board receives current information to support informed and strategic decision-making.

 The Committee reports on: